syncfusion-content/ej2-common-docs/ej2-javascript/installation-and-upgrade/installation-using-linux-installer.md

 ---
 layout: post
-title: Installing Syncfusion JavaScript Linux installer - Syncfusion
+title: Installation using linux installer in ##Platform_Name## Installation and upgrade control | Syncfusion
-description: Learn here about how to install Syncfusion JavaScript Linux installer after downloading from our Syncfusion website.
+description: Learn here all about Installation using linux installer in Syncfusion ##Platform_Name## Installation and upgrade control of Syncfusion Essential JS 2 and more.
-platform: common
+platform: ej2-javascript
-control: JavaScript
+control: Installation using linux installer
+publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Installing Syncfusion JavaScript Linux installer